byliz/blog/_posts/2018-08-10-win-prizes-drinking-soda-with-uncap-the-jackpot.md

 <img src="{{ site.url }}/img/uncapthejackpot.png" alt="" class="img-fluid"/>

-<p class="caption">Redeem your prizes at <a href="http://www.myprizes.net" target="_blank">www.myprizes.net</a></p>
+<p class="caption">Redeem your prizes at myprizes.net</p>

-<p>Once you have your 7-digit <strong>one-time use </strong>code under the cap of your Novamex beverage, visit the website <a href="http://www.myprizes.net" target="_blank">MyPrizes.net</a> to instantly check your code and see what you won.
+<p>Once you have your 7-digit <strong>one-time use </strong>code under the cap of your Novamex beverage, visit the website MyPrizes.net to instantly check your code and see what you won.
 Make sure you <strong>save the confirmation email that you are sent as well as your cap</strong>!
 Directions for receiving your prize will be seen when you check your code.
 Cash prizes are sent to your address in the form of a check within a few weeks, and discount prizes are available immediately.
 Don't forget that there's a l<strong>imit of 2 entries per email address per day</strong> and you must only use one email address or risk the loss of your prize.</p>

 <h3>The Deadline</h3>